lordkorost/smart-surveillance-sorter/docs/edge-cases.md

 4 false positives resolved.
 The 1 remaining FP has YOLO confidence = 1.0 — the safety clause overrides Vision's "nothing" verdict and keeps it as PERSON.
 Acceptable behavior: when YOLO is that confident, we trust it.

+>[!TIP]
-> 💡 **`desc` is the most powerful Vision tuning parameter.** A single sentence describing permanent scene elements (statues, decorations, fixed objects) can eliminate entire categories of false positives without touching thresholds or weights.
+> **`desc` is the most powerful Vision tuning parameter.** A single sentence describing permanent scene elements (statues, decorations, fixed objects) can eliminate entire categories of false positives without touching thresholds or weights.

 ---

-## 🐄 Livestock Camera — Selective Animal Ignoring
+## Livestock Camera — Selective Animal Ignoring

 On a camera monitoring a stable or pen, animals are always present — they are background, just like parked cars in a parking area.
 The goal is to detect intruders or predators, not the animals that are supposed to be there.